jenishborah/Learn_PHP/README.md

 - You may need to enable PHP modules/extensions based on your project requirements.
 This can typically be done by editing the `php.ini` file.
 - For web development, consider installing a web server like Apache or Nginx alongside PHP for serving PHP files via HTTP.

-This README provides basic instructions for installing PHP on Windows using XAMPP or WampServer.
+This README provides basic instructions for installing PHP on Windows using XAMPP or WampServer, along with information about the `htdocs` folder.
 For more detailed instructions or troubleshooting, please refer to the official documentation of the respective software or community resources.